Mark Keough

-Mark James Keough (born September 30, 1953) is a former American businessman and a former Christian pastor, radio host, educator, and politician from The Woodlands, Texas, who has been serving as the Montgomery County County Judge (Note: In Texas, the position of county judge is a county's elected chief executive officer, not a judicial role.) since January 2019.
-He previously served as a Republican member of the Texas House of Representatives for District 15 in suburban Montgomery County north of Houston.
-On May 31, 2017, Keough announced that he would not be running for re-election in 2018 to the Texas House but would instead contest the office of County Judge.
-On November 6, 2018, Keough defeated Democrat Jay Stittleburg by a three-to-one margin.
+Mark James Keough (born September 30, 1953) is a former American businessman, Christian pastor, radio host, educator, and politician serving as the County judge (Note: In Texas, the position of county judge is a county's elected chief executive officer, not a judicial role.) of Montgomery County, Texas since 2019.
+A member of the Republican Party, he served as a member of the Texas House of Representatives from 2015 to 2018.

 Background

 Keough received a bachelor's degree from Cedarville University, a private institution in Cedarville, Ohio.
 He obtained master's degrees from Dallas Theological Seminary and Grace Theological Seminary in Winona Lake, Indiana.
 He also attended the University of Cincinnati in Cincinnati, Ohio.
 For more than two decades, Keough was engaged in automobile sales, including fourteen years as the general sales manager of Northside Lexus in north Harris County.
 He left the automobile business to establish Mark Keough Ministries, which includes the Pathfinders Fellowship of The Woodlands.
 He used to be a pastor of The Woodlands Bible Church and he was the headmaster of a private Christian school.